MirkoStappert/Master-thesis/README.md

 # Master-thesis
-My Master's thesis written 2021 under the supervision of Thomas Nikolaus.
+My Master's thesis written 2021 under the supervision of Thomas Nikolaus with title
+# Topological Hochschild Homology of discrete valuation rings.